 We follow a set procedure when dealing with complaints that aims to protect the rights of all adult social care service users.
 It says that problems should be resolved fairly and openly.
 The procedure also helps us to make our services better by highlighting where we need to improve.

-Adult Social Care Legislation is attached as a document to this page.
+Adult Social Care Legislation is attached as a document in the downloads and resources section of this page.

 The procedure has two stages; Stage 1 - Local resolution and Stage 2 - Contacting the Local Government Ombudsman